ntxtung/python-course/README.md

  # Chapter 0

- This chapter is designed to give the learer motivation, future path of computer programming.
+ This chapter is designed to give the learner motivation, future path of computer programming.
 Currently, some link about programming jokes video is given.

  # Chapter 1